compphil2mmae/compphil2mmae.github.io/content/publication/kopecky-2025-kopiba/index.de.md

 ---
-title: Inconsistent Belief Aggregation in Diverse and Polarised Groups
+title: Inconsistent Belief Aggregation in Diverse and Polarised Groups (Inkonsistente Meinungsbildung in vielfältigen und polarisierten Gruppen)

 # Authors
 # A YAML list of author names